jgm/backup-to-storagebox/README.md

-The backup script can be used on its own, but if it is to be run in a macOS LaunchAgent, it needs to have "full disk access" granted, and this can only be granted to a binary, not a script.
+The backup script can be used on its own, but if it is to be run in a macOS LaunchAgent, it needs to have "full disk access" granted, and this can only be done for a binary, not a script.
 So this repository includes a Makefile that will compile the script into binary via C.